Select Page

 The Berlin Wall was constructed to address several key issues that arose as a consequence of the ideological and political differences between the Soviet Union and the Western powers:

-- Strategic importance: By constructing the Wall, the Soviets aimed to solidify their control over East Germany and prevent potential infiltration from the West.
-It acted as a physical symbol of the divided world.
+• Strategic importance: With construction of the Wall, the Soviets sought to seal East Germany and insure that the citizens of the German Democratic Republic did not defect to the West.
+It served as a physical divider of the world.

-- Political statement: The Wall served as a propaganda tool, highlighting the ideological differences and tensions between the East and the West.
+• Political statement: Wall acted as the propagandistic structures emphasizing the existing and belonging ideological division between the East and West.

-The construction of the Berlin Wall had a profound impact on the lives of the Berliners and the broader international community.
+The construction of the Berlin Wall greatly affected the society of the Berliners and the civil liberties of the population of the whole world.
 Here are some key points to consider:

 The Fall of the Berlin Wall

-As the Cold War thawed and changes unfolded across Eastern Europe, the Berlin Wall eventually came down on November 9, 1989.
+When the Cold War began to ease and transformation occurred in Eastern Europe, the physical barrier called the Berlin Wall came crashing down on November 9, 1989.
 This pivotal moment was a result of several factors:

-- Opening of Hungarian borders: Hungary’s decision to open its border with Austria allowed thousands of East Germans to escape to the West via Hungary.
+• Opening of Hungarian borders: By opening its border with Austria Hungary contributed to thousands of East Germans fleeing to the west through Hungary.

 Conclusion